Paid house sitting jobs may seem like a fairy-tale.

 The most popular websites that lists paid house sitting jobs include:

-Impressive resource if you’re looking for international paid house sitting jobs
+This is an impressive resource if you’re looking for international paid house sitting jobs.

-This house and pet sitting website requires a membership fee of $30 per year.
+This house and pet sitting website requires a membership fee of $30 per year and is limited to paid house sitting jobs in the US only (hence the name).

 Most of the jobs here involve a straight swap = taking care of the house in exchange for free accommodation.